 SCHEDULE AN APPOINTMENT WITH A CAREER ADVISOR

-If you are not able to attend an event, you can always schedule an appointment to go over any of these topics.
+If you are not able to attend an event, you can always schedule an appointment to go over these topics.
 Some reasons to meet with us: résumé/cover letter review, mock interviews, graduate school preparation, questions and to gather information regarding your individual search/situation as well to learn more about any of the above topics.

 Student appointments can be scheduled with a Career Advisor by using Starfish or by calling 608-262-1651.

-Alumni, please complete the Appointment Request Form to request a career advising appointment.
+School of Education Alumni, please complete the Appointment Request Form to request a career advising appointment.